Beach Nesting Bird Program

 In spite of the decline, past efforts have shown that intense monitoring can stabilize these populations.
-Working with other conservation groups, such as the Gulf Coast Conservation Foundation, Florida Fish & Wildlife Conservation Commission and Audubon of Florida, volunteers learn and contribute to scientific efforts and knowledge.
+Working with other conservation groups, such as the Conservation Foundation of the Gulf Coast, Florida Fish & Wildlife Conservation Commission and Audubon of Florida, volunteers learn and contribute to scientific efforts and knowledge.

 Get involved in saving our beach nesting birds.
 You can help by volunteering to be a nest watcher, a chick checker and / or an Audubon ambassador on our beaches.
 Just a few hours a month can make a difference!
-Contact our Beach Nesting Bird Manager firstname.lastname@example.org to find out more about this important conservation program.
+Contact our Beach Nesting Bird Co-ordinator, Kylie Wilson, at firstname.lastname@example.org to find out more about this important conservation program.